cloudfoundry/cf-for-k8s/README.md

 # License
 This project is licensed under the APACHE LICENSE-2.0 - see the [LICENSE.md](LICENSE) file for details.

+# CI Pipelines
+This project includes a test suite that makes use of Concourse pipelines, which can be found [here](https://release-integration.ci.cf-app.com/teams/main/pipelines/cf-for-k8s).

 # Have a question or feedback, reach out to us
-You can reach out to us via the following channels

-- Slack [#cf-for-k8s](https://cloudfoundry.slack.com/archives/CH9LF6V1P) channel in Cloud Foundry workspace, ping `#release-integration @interrupt`.
+We are very active in slack channel [#cf-for-k8s](https://cloudfoundry.slack.com/archives/CH9LF6V1P) channel in Cloud Foundry workspace.
+You can ping `#release-integration @interrupt` us with any questions you may have or share your experience with the cf-for-k8s community.
-- Slack [#release-integration](https://cloudfoundry.slack.com/archives/C0FAEKGUQ) in Cloud Foundry workspace, ping `@interrupt`.